-To be introduced in 2022/2023:
+To be introduced in 2023/2024

-- Phonics outcomes in 2022 for Year 1 and Year 2 to be at least in line with National outcomes. - Embed the Maths Mastery approach across all year groups. - Begin to embed the Thrive Approach across the academy. - Targeted daily phonics groups for Year 2 children in Autumn and Spring who are identified as needing extra support - Use School Led Tutoring to continue to improve outcomes for disadvantaged children. - Increase opportunities for writing to ensure more children achieve Greater Depth.
+- Phonics outcomes in 2022 for Year 2 to be at least in line with National outcomes. - Embed the Maths Mastery approach, including fluency in number across all year groups. - Incorporate Thrive into the academy curriculum, particularly in the PSHEC plans. - Targeted daily phonics groups for Year 2 children in Autumn and Spring who are identified as needing extra support - Use School Led Tutoring to continue to improve outcomes for children at risk of falling behind - Participate in the West Sussex 'Write Way' project, looking at strategies to improve outcomes in writing